Cahill Gordon & Reindel LLP

 Selected First Amendment matters:

-- Representation of newspaper reporter and book author in responding to grand jury and trial subpoenas seeking confidential source information.
+- Representation of newspaper reporter and book author, James Risen, in responding to grand jury and trial subpoenas seeking confidential source information.

 - Representation of newspaper and magazine reporters in responding to third party subpoenas seeking confidential source information in a criminal investigations directed at the disclosure of Valerie Plame's identity as a CIA operative.